tttapa/Control-Surface/README.md

 completely **reusable** (e.g. all MIDI operations, debouncing switches, filtering analog inputs, and so on).

-## The Control Surface vs. The MIDI Controller library
+## The Control Surface library vs. The MIDI Controller library

 You might already have found my other Arduino MIDI library, [MIDI Controller](https://github.com/tttapa/MIDI_Controller), and are wondering which one you should use for your project.